emscripten-core/emscripten/site/source/docs/getting_started/FAQ.rst

 .. note:: You can use runtime methods directly, without exporting them, if the compiler can see them used.
 For example, you can use ``getValue`` in ``EM_ASM`` code, or a ``--pre-js``, by calling it directly.
 The optimizer will not remove that JS runtime method because it sees it is used.
 You only need to use ``Module.getValue`` if you want to call that method from outside the JS code the compiler can see, and then you need to export it.

 .. note:: Emscripten used to export many runtime methods by default.
 This increased code size, and for that reason we've changed that default.
 If you depend on something that used to be exported, you should see a warning pointing you to the solution, in an unoptimized build, or a build with ``ASSERTIONS`` enabled, which we hope will minimize any annoyance.
-See ``Changelog.markdown`` for details.
+See ``ChangeLog.md`` for details.

 .. _faq-runtime-change: